 Key eCommerce Statistics

-- The online shopping industry has grown dramatically over the past five years due to changing consumer attitudes, where advertisers have benefited from consumers seeking variety and value in their purchases.13
+The online shopping industry has grown dramatically over the past five years due to changing consumer attitudes, where advertisers have benefited from customers seeking variety and value in their purchases.

-- McKinsey's research shows that more than 50% of Australian consumers have discovered new shopping behaviours.1
+McKinsey's research shows that more than 50% of Australian customers have discovered new online shopping behaviours.17

-- Remote workers helped the growth of online retailing and cohorts who infrequently or never shopped online before their access to bricks-and-mortar retail was limited by lockdowns.3
+The growth of online retailing was driven by remote workers and consumers who infrequently or never shopped online before their access to bricks-and-mortar retail was limited by lockdowns.3

-- Nearly half of small businesses in Australia have pivoted their approach to business in response to the pandemic, with a distinct shift towards online to maintain market share.4
+Nearly half of small businesses in Australia have pivoted their approach to business in response to the pandemic, with a distinct shift towards online to maintain market share.5